knwble/alx-low_level_programming/README.md

-## Higher level programming language
+# Low level programming language
 ## About

 - This repository consists of all the C programming projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/).